ixvu/w4111_wiki/physical-design.md

  - Additional observation: We can use directories to find a starting point, and once we get to a page in a sorted list, we can scroll through without having to go back up the tree.

-- **Basic Scenario V5 (Alternative directory):** Instead of pointing to pages, we can point to records This is useful if we don't want to deal with sorted data, which can be difficult to maintain
+- **Basic Scenario V5 (Alternative directory):** Instead of pointing to pages, we can point to records
+ - This is useful if we don't want to deal with sorted data, which can be difficult to maintain

 ## Indexes
+- **Idea:** If you know you’re going to do something often, it’s worthwhile to make sure it can be done fast
+- **Offline (vs. online):** Allowing a database to prepare all the data structures and encoding it needs, so queries can run fast and efficiently
+- **Two types of queries:**
+ 1. Something is equal to something
+  - Find students in "CS"
+ 2. Something is in a range
+  - Find students in California(any city)

+- Indexes are defined wrt a search key, an attribute or a set of attributes that you want to be able to query efficiently.
+Naming collision: A search key is different from a candidate key.

 ### Reason for using index
 - If you spend a lot of time building an index so you can access your data way faster, that will be much faster than naively executing a query.